Fofudja: Main features and usage

 The main symbol of this phenomenon is the fofudja itself.
 In the view of some observers the name was probably selected because of a number of factors: because of its obscurity, because it sounds similar to a piece of clothing called "fufaika", a synonym for telogreika and also due to its Byzantine origin and orthodox symbolism.

 Members of the community sarcastically position themselves as semi-underground Russian minority in present-day Ukraine, proud Russian patriots and devout Orthodox Christians.
 They also pretend to be fiercely chauvinistic with well defined xenophobic and antisemitic views.
 As such, the generally accepted view of the community is that they are living on eternal Russian lands, speak the only acceptable and "normal" Russian language and patiently await imminent liberation from Ukrainian and Jewish oppression.
 The latter are termed with one derogatory word for both ethnicities: zhydobanderivtsi (Yid-Banderites).

 Fofudja as a piece of religious clothing is meant to be a symbol of Russian Orthodoxy and of Russian culture.

-One other particular feature of this Internet phenomenon is the peculiar language use.
-While only Russian is being used (as all other languages are deemed to be substandard) it is spelled for added comic effect with Ukrainian letters.
-Also, a digraph "ьі" is used for the Cyrillic letter "ы" absent in the Ukrainian alphabet.
-One of the anonymous contributors at a site spawned off by this phenomenon explained it in the following manner:

-"Please forgive me for using these disgusting Little Russian (I would even call them Micro Russian) letters, but evil Kike-Banderites pulled with pliers all the keys with Russian characters out of the keyboard and burned them.
-You can't even imagine all the suffering they put the Russophones through!"